frcaru/holbertonschool-shell/io_redirections_and_filters/README.md

 12-newest_files displays the 10th newest files of .
 13-unique prints only unique lines
-14-findhatword displays lines containinng "root" 15-countthatword displays nuber of lines with "bin"
+14-findhatword displays lines containinng "root" 15-countthatword displays nuber of lines with "bin" 16-whatsnext displays lines with "root" and 3lines after